PLAN: Variance-Aware Private Mean Estimation

 \section{Analysis}

+We will show that \algorithmname returns a private mean estimate that---assuming $\mathcal{D}$ is well behaved---has small expected $\ell_p$ error with probability at least $1-\beta$.
+All probabilities are over the joint distribution of the input samples and the randomness of the \algorithmname mechanism.
+For simplicity we focus on the case $p=2$, but the analysis extends to any $p\geq 1$ as we will show at the end of this section.

-Assumptions: \begin{itemize} \item We assume that for a known parameter $M$, all inputs are in $\vectorize{x}^{(j)}\in [-M, M]^d$ for $j=1,\dots,n$.
+We make the following assumptions: \begin{itemize} \item We assume that for a known parameter $M$, all inputs are in $\vectorize{x}^{(j)}\in [-M, M]^d$ for $j=1,\dots,n$.
 (If this is not the case, the algorithm will clip inputs to this cube, introducing additional clipping error.)
-Also, we assume that data has been scaled sufficiently such that $\sigma_i \geq 1$ for $i=1,\dots,d$ (this can be enforced by adding independent noise of variance $1$ to each coordinate of inputs). \item We are given a vector $\vectorize{\hat{\sigma}}\in\mathbf{R}^d$ such that
+Also, we assume that data has been scaled sufficiently such that $\sigma_i \geq 1$ for $i=1,\dots,d$.
+(We discuss what to do if this is not the case in Section~\ref{sec:low-variance}). \item We are given a vector $\vectorize{\hat{\sigma}}\in\mathbf{R}^d$ such that

-If no such vector is known we will have to compute it, spending part of the privacy budget, but we consider this a separate question. \end{itemize}
+If no such vector is known we will have to compute it, spending part of the privacy budget.
+We consider this a separate question and evaluate possible techniques in Section~\ref{sec:experiments}. \end{itemize}

 \begin{definition} Consider a distribution $\mathcal{D}$ over $\mathbf{R}^d$, denote the mean and standard deviation of the $i$th coordinate by $\mu_i$ and $\sigma_i$, respectively.
-We say that $\mathcal{D}$ is \emph{$\vectorize{\sigma}$-well concentrated} if for any vector $\vectorize{\hat{\sigma}}\in \mathbf{R}^d$ with $\sigma_i \leq \hat{\sigma}_i < \sigma_i + \|\vectorize{\sigma}\|_1/d$, the following holds for $t > 1$
+We say that $\mathcal{D}$ is \emph{$\vectorize{\sigma}$-well concentrated} if for any vector $\vectorize{\hat{\sigma}}\in \mathbf{R}^d$ with $\sigma_i \leq \hat{\sigma}_i < \sigma_i + \|\vectorize{\sigma}\|_1/d$, the following holds for $t > \ln d$

 \end{definition} Intuitively, these assumptions require concentration of measure of the norms before and after scaling.